As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 While you can find some gemstone types in your backyard or even on your walk around the block, there are several other locations you can also find them.

-These tend to be the more popular means of hunting gemstones because they’re a lot easier than finding them randomly in the yard.
+These tend to be the more popular means of hunting gemstones because they’re much easier than finding them randomly in the yard.

-The first thing to consider before choosing a method of seeking gemstones is to figure out what kind of gemstone you’re looking for.
+Before choosing a method of seeking gemstones, the first thing to consider is what kind you’re looking for.

 You can’t walk down to the river and expect to find a diamond sitting in it.
-You might have the chance to find a geode, but these kinds of hunts will require some serious research before going out.
+You might have the chance to find a geode, but these hunts will require serious research before going out.

 1. Fee Mining